Declaw Ban in Massachusetts - Update for Licensees in MA

 • Reporting:

-• Any person who performs a declawing procedure must report the number of performed procedures to the Board of Registration in Veterinary Medicine annually (no later than March 30).
+• Any person who performs a therapeutic declawing procedure must report the number of performed procedures to the Board of Registration in Veterinary Medicine annually.

 Please don't hesitate to reach out with questions.